A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: -YY operations and graph properties

-\end{proof} We have now seen that the $\Delta$-YY transformation preserves the size of independent sets, and in some cases allows for even larger independent sets.
-The YY-$\Delta$ transformation, on the other hand, does not always preserve the size of an independent set. \begin{prop} Given a graph $G$ and an independent set $W$, the graph $G'$ given by performing a YY-$\Delta$ transformation on $G$ also has $W$ as an independent set if one or fewer of the external vertices of the transformed wye are in $W$, and the centre of the transformed wye is not in $W$. \end{prop} \begin{proof} Let $G$ be a graph with independent set $W$ and let $G'$ be the graph given by performing a YY-$\Delta$ transformation on $G$.
+\end{proof} We have now seen that the $\Delta$-YY transformation preserves a lower bound on the maximal size of independent sets, and in some cases allows for even larger independent sets.
+The YY-$\Delta$ transformation can sometimes cause the size of a maximal independent set to decrease. \begin{prop} Given a graph $G$ and an independent set $W$, the graph $G'$ given by performing a YY-$\Delta$ transformation on $G$ also has $W$ as an independent set if one or fewer of the external vertices of the transformed wye are in $W$, and the centre of the transformed wye is not in $W$. \end{prop} \begin{proof} Let $G$ be a graph with independent set $W$ and let $G'$ be the graph given by performing a YY-$\Delta$ transformation on $G$.
 Assume that one or fewer of the vertices of the transformed wye are in $W$.
 Let $u$, $v$, and $w$ be the external vertices of the wye and let $x$ be the centre of the wye.
 Hence, $x\not \in W$ and one of the external vertices, say vertex $u$, is in $W$.
 Since nothing outside the wye is changed by the YY-$\Delta$ transformation, $W\setminus \{u\}$ is clearly an independent set in $G'$.
 Furthermore, we know that none of the neighbours of $u$ in $G$ are in $W$, and $u$ only gains the neighbors $v$ and $w$ in $G'$, neither of which are in $W$.
 Therefore, $W$ is an independent set in $G'$.

 \end{proof}